cpske/programming1/Home.md

 ### 7. Conceptual View of Software

 The purpose of software is to **do something** for us.
-In order to do something useful, software also needs *data" and/or *information*.
+In order to do something useful, software also needs *data* and/or *information*.
 Some data is used only while the program is running.
 Other data is persisted (saved) in files, database, or other form.

 * **Calculator** performs calculations for us.
 The data it needs are numbers to operate on and the operations (or formulas) we want.
 Most calculators don't *persist* (save) any information when they exit.
     * behavior (actions): read input, evaluate expression, multiply, divide, etc.